jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 ### Linux Docker NVIDIA NVENC

-In order to achieve hardware acceleration using docker, several steps are required.
+In order to achieve hardware acceleration using Docker, several steps are required.

 Prerequisites: